segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 For some configuration options you will need information from your Connect Org. and others will need the help of your Customer Success and/or Services resources.
 If you do not recognize the options here or need help, reach out to your Acoustic Customer Success or Services resource for help.

-Name  -	Enter a name to help you identify this destination definition in Segment.
+- **Name**: 	Enter a name to help you identify this destination definition in Segment.

 - **Customer Prefix**: **Important** - It's recommended that you use your Acoustic Connect Org name and a dataflow tag, as in eg., *CustomerAcme_Prod_* or *CustomerAcme_test1_* or *CustomerAcme_MktData3_*.
 Be sure to replace any spaces with an underscore and **be sure to end the string with an underscore '_'**.